Kobun42/Unverum-FUGA/README.md

 # Unverum-TANK
-Unverum-TANK (formerly Unverum-FUGA) is an unofficial branch of the Unverum Mod Manager intended for use with FUGA: Melodies of Steel.
+Unverum-TANK (formerly Unverum-FUGA) is an unofficial branch of the Unverum Mod Manager originally intended for use with the FUGA: Melodies of Steel family of games.
 It is a tool that allows gamers to download, install, and manage mods for several Unreal Engine 4 anime games.

 As of January 26th 2022, Unverum-TANK is based off of Version 1.5.3 of Unverum.

-## Supported Games
-- Nearly every game Unverum 1.5.3 supports plus...
-- FUGA: Melodies of Steel (戦場のフーガ) [and possibly 2 & 3 when they release?]
+## Is there a list of currently planned games?
+No. Keep in mind that I need to legally own the game if I wanted to add support, and I don't own many UE4 games aside from FUGA unfortunately.
+Addition depends on my interest in it being modded and if it doesn't hit any parts fo the blacklist.

 ## Will other games be supported?
 I plan on finding other UE4 games and adding support to them if they don't already have their own mod loader.
 (No, I will not do FNAF:SB, that already has its own Unverum branch.
 If it already has a mod loader, there's no real need for me to add.)